viliger2/ShrineOfRepair/thunderstore/README.md

 ![Shrine Screenshot](https://raw.githubusercontent.com/viliger2/ShrineOfRepair/main/images/screenshot.jpg)

 ## Current version
-Risk of Rain 2 mod, adds a shrine to repair broken items.
+Risk of Rain 2 mod, adds a shrine to repair broken, void and temporary items.
 Features scrapper-like UI for selecting which item to repair, showing price per stack.
 ![GUI Screenshot](https://raw.githubusercontent.com/viliger2/ShrineOfRepair/main/images/scrapper_ui.jpg)
-Price scales with time, starting price equals to half of the equal chest price.
+Price scales with time, prices depend on tier and type of item.
 Starting price is customizable.
 Config files are not separated into 3 categories:
 * General behavior where you setup model, interactable type and director rules
 * AllInOne where you change pre-1.2.0 variant settings, like price and scaling
 * PerItem where you chance base prices of each item tier.

-Blacklist is now replaced with Repair List, a list that allows users to create their own pairs of BrokenItem - RepairedItem, including those from mods.
+Comes with Repair List, a list that allows users to create their own pairs of BrokenItem - RepairedItem, including those from mods.
 By default list is filled with vanilla items, pairs can be removed as a form of blacklist.

 Shrine can be spawned in the Bazaar in Time and Commencement via config, and price will be converted to Lunar Coins (rate and Commencement currency configurable).